LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 The Hamburger "mobile" viewport button has an accessible name that does not mach the visible label, this fails 2.5.3 Label in Name (A).
 The control contains an image as the only label with the text "Menu" and the AccName computes to "Site navigation", which creates a visible label & AccName mismatch.
 Additionally, if you were thinking along the lines of "This is an image of text", I wouldn't fail it against 1.4.5 Images of Text (AA), as there was an image of the hamburger icon in there, which is "significant other visual content", and ubiquitous enough to be universally understood.
 Additionally, it was a single four character word, inside a button, with said accompanying icon, in the regular place a user would expect to find that control.
 Had it just been the text, then I would absolutely fail it, but the icon was sufficient visual information to understand the control.
 I mean, we could have removed the text entirely and it wouldn't have failed anything at all, because the icon is the label and the AccName could have been "Site navigation", but we're not here to find out how to pass something, because that doesn't help people at all

+##### How to find

+I use the Accessibility pane, in the DevTools, the Element Inspector (also in the DevTools), read the HTML or use a screen reader to identify mismatches.
+I have to use visual inspection with each of these, as I need to be able to read what is visually presented and then determine what is actually computed to find a mismatch.

 ##### Solution

 Because I have full control of the source code, I replaced the image of both the text and the icon with just an image of an icon, I then removed the visually-hidden class from the actual text, and used that actual text as the only computable value for the accessible name.
 So it is now actual text, visible and an exact match for the AccName, which is of course, a best practice.